Transition metal sulfito complex

 The structure of [Co(ethylenediamine)_{2}(SO_{3})N_{3}].
 Color code: blue = N, red = O, yellow = S.

-Transition metal sulfito complexes are coordination compounds containing sulfite (SO_{3}^{2-}) as a ligand.
-The inventory is large.
+Transition metal sulfito complexes are coordination compounds containing sulfite (SO3(2-)) as a ligand.
+Many examples have been characterized.
 Few sulfito complexes have commercial applications, but sulfite is a substrate for the molybdoenzyme sulfite oxidase.

 Bonding modes

 In principle, sulfite can bond to metal ions via S or O. To some extent, the sulfito ligand resembles nitrito (NO2-), which can bind through N or O. Monodentate, S-bonded sulfites are more common than O-bonded sulfito ligands.
-S-Bonded sulfite is a soft ligand with a strongly trans labilizing effect as indicated by the rapid aquation of [Co(SO3)(NH3)5]+ to give [Co(SO3)(NH3)4(H2O)]+.
+S-bonded sulfite is a soft ligand with a strongly trans labilizing effect as indicated by the rapid aquation of [Co(SO3)(NH3)5]+ to give [Co(SO3)(NH3)4(H2O)]+.

-In some cases, sulfite serves as a bridging ligand forming M-SO_{2}-O-M’ linkages.